 “Kim Thúy’s novels are as compact as her tiny titles might suggest… but their poetic contents punch well above their weight in terms of story and raw emotional heft.” – Becky Toyne, The Globe and Mail

-This discussion guide includes information about the author, her books and thought provoking discussion questions.
+includes information about the author, her books and thought provoking discussion questions.
 We are grateful to Laval Public Library, Longueuil Public Library and Amnesty International Book Club for providing us with such a rich resource.

 Online Author Events